-The Data Governance Model of the Monitoring and Evaluation methodology is connected with its counterpart at the Data Management Plan (D1.3, section 3.4.2) where two main roles are presented: the Data Management Plan Responsible (DMPR) and the Data Protection Impact Assessment Officer (DPIAO).
+The Data Governance Model of the Monitoring and Evaluation methodology is connected with its counterpart at the Data Management Plan where two main roles are presented: the Data Management Plan Responsible (DMPR) and the Data Protection Impact Assessment Officer (DPIAO).
 The DMPR endorses the responsibility of collecting, storing and sharing data according to FAIR principles and Open Data H2020 standards.
 The DMPR keeps ultimate responsibility of ensuring GDPR legislation with regard to any personal data generated in ATELIER.

-Data providers and KPI responsibles will be generating new datasets in the context of monitoring and evaluation, and therefore endorse the already established methods as defined in the DMP and DPIA (D1.3 and D1.7).
+Data providers and KPI responsibles will be generating new datasets in the context of monitoring and evaluation, and therefore endorse the already established methods as defined in the DMP and DPIA.
 They will be well-connected to DMPRs and DPIAOs.
-The four responsibilities will be clear and transparent: DMPR and DPIA are available at the shared resources (section 4, D1.7) while the Data providers and KPI owners will be identified and specified in the KPI templates (Annex 2).
+The four responsibilities will be clear and transparent: DMPR and DPIA are available at the shared resources while the Data providers and KPI owners will be identified and specified in the KPI templates (Annex 2).
 In many cases, Data providers will also be the DMPRs of the specific dataset which, however, is not necessarily the case for all KPIs and underlying data.